CLI Reference¶

 Train a model using the specified Hydra configuration.

-All arguments after --config-name are passed to Hydra as overrides.
+All remaining arguments are passed to Hydra as overrides.
 See Configuration for details.

 Examples: